 - What latitude and experience does the person have to change punch size or type if the extraction process dictates?

 - If the ARTAS robot is being used, is there a backup method of extraction if needed?
-What is the punch size being used?
+Punch size being used?

 - What punch size is used by the person performing the extraction?

-- What care is taken to maximize survival of the grafts while outside the body?
+- What care is taken to maximize the survival of the grafts while outside the body?

-- Have a first-visit checklist.
-Varona says at the top of the checklist should be an assessment by the physician performing the surgery.
-“The doctor should ask about medical history, and they should explain the entire hair transplant procedure, which technique is right for the patient and why, and examine the donor area” he says.
+Varona says at the top of the list should be an assessment by the physician performing the surgery.
+“The doctor should ask about medical history, and they should explain the entire hair transplant procedure, which technique is right for the patient and why, and examine the donor area,” he says.
 “I would suggest finding a clinic that is equally comfortable doing FUE and FUT surgery.
-A teacher once said to me, ‘if all you have in your toolbox is a hammer, everything is going to look like a nail.”
-You want to make sure that the surgery being proposed to you is done with your best interest in mind and not the bias of the clinic trying to sell you a surgery.”
+A teacher once told me, ‘if all you have in your toolbox is a hammer, everything is going to look like a nail.”
+You want to make sure that the surgery being proposed to you is done with your best interest in mind and not the bias of the clinic trying to sell you an operation.”

-- Have realistic expectations.
 “The first challenge experienced by patients is that their ideal image is not a realistic image for their particular case,” Dr. Varona.
 “That’s typically the issue with patients who have aggressive levels of hair loss.
 Patients must realize that hair restoration is a limited procedure due to finite resources.
-Once hair is used, it cannot be reused, and more hair cannot be generated.”
+Once hair is used, it’s not reusable, and more hair cannot is generated.”

-“Surgical hair restoration is a very serious decision that should not be taken lightly,” Dr. Varona says.
+“Surgical hair restoration is a dire decision that should not be taken lightly,” Dr. Varona says.
 “The planning for such a procedure is perhaps one of the most important undertakings you will ever do.”